 As California faces extreme drought conditions, your commitment to conservation is needed now.
 San Francisco residents can help reduce water use if everyone takes a few simple steps.
-If you haven’t already, please take the following actions immediately:
+Use this Home Water Conservation Checklist to identify ways to improve efficiency in your home If you haven’t already, please take the following actions immediately:

 - Don’t let the water run while brushing your teeth, shaving or washing dishes – saves about 2 gallons per minute.

 - Install water-efficient showerheads and faucet aerators – saves 1 gallon per minute.

 - Shorten your shower time – reducing your shower by just 3 minutes can save about 8 gallons of water.

 - Repair toilets and other plumbing leaks ASAP – saves hundreds of gallons per day.
 Visit sfwater.org/homeleaks for repair tips.
 Important reminder: Tenants should immediately report leaking plumbing fixtures to property manager.

 - Replace older toilets and clothes washers with new water-efficient models and apply for SFPUC rebates.
 These two fixtures are the largest water users in the home.